ktaylor63/southeast/site/content/news/secretary-salazar-announces-more-than-41-million-to-purchase-wetlands-and-fund-grants-for-migratory-waterfowl.md.md

     link: 'https://flic.kr/p/9jamnr'
     caption: 'Long-necked and slim, the Northern Pintail is a graceful, elegant bird.
 Photo by Dan Cox, USFWS.'
 tags:
-    - Grants
     - Arkansas
     - Florida
-    - Lafayette
+    - Grants
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
-    - South Carolina
+    - 'South Carolina'
-updated: 'October 20th, 2016'
+updated: 'May 7th, 2018'
 ---

 Secretary of the Interior Ken Salazar announced on September 9, 2009, the Migratory Bird Conservation Commission has approved the expenditure of nearly $8 million in Federal Duck Stamp funds to add more than 4,000 wetland acres to seven units of the National Wildlife Refuge System.
 The Commission also approved $33.4 million in federal funding to conserve more than 190,000 acres of wetlands and associated habitat in the United States under the North American Wetlands Conservation Act (NAWCA).